gar-r/okki-status/readme.md

 3. build: `make build`
 4. install: `make install`

-Install will add the following binaries to your system:
+Install will add the following binary to your system:

 ```
 /usr/local/bin/okki-status
-/usr/local/bin/okki-refresh
 ```

 ### Dependencies